Death of Wichian Klanprasert

-Wichian Klanprasert, a Thai police officer, allegedly was killed by Vorayuth Yoovidhya, grandson of billionaire Red Bull co-founder Chaleo Yoovidhya, in a hit-and-run incident in Bangkok, Thailand, on 3 September 2012.
+Wichian Klanprasert (วิเชียร กลั่นประเสริฐ) was a Royal Thai Police officer who was killed in a hit-and-run incident in Bangkok, Thailand, on 3 September 2012.
+The driver was later identified as Vorayuth "Boss" Yoovidhya (วรยุทธ "บอส" อยู่วิทยา), the son of billionaire Chalerm Yoovidhya and a grandson of Chaleo Yoovidhya, the originator of Krating Daeng and co-creator of the Red Bull brands of energy drinks.

 Vorayuth, then 27, was charged with speeding, fleeing the scene of an accident, and reckless driving causing death, but has never been arrested.
 The statute of limitations on the speeding charge expired in September 2013, and on the fleeing the scene of an accident charge in September 2017.
+The statute of limitations for the reckless driving causing death charge will expire in 2027.
 All charges against him were dropped in July 2020.

 The case is widely seen as an example of how the affluent in Thai society are able to escape the criminal justice system.

 2012 hit-and-run

 Wichian, a Thai police senior sergeant-major, was riding a motorcycle when he was hit by a speeding Ferrari which dragged his body along the road for over 100. m before it fled the scene.
 Based on analysis of CCTV footage, two independent teams of specialists including a physics lecturer at Chulalongkorn University estimated that the Ferrari was travelling at a speed of 177 km/h or 174 km/h at the time.

-The Ferrari was later found to have been driven by Vorayuth, a grandson of billionaire Red Bull co-founder Chaleo Yoovidhya.
-Vorayuth was found to have illegal drugs (cocaine) and alcohol in his system.
+The Ferrari was later found to have been driven by Vorayuth Yoovidhya, the son of billionaire Chalerm Yoovidhya and a grandson of Chaleo Yoovidhya, the originator of Krating Daeng and co-creator of the Red Bull brands of energy drinks.
+Vorayuth was found to have cocaine and alcohol in his system.
 Vorayuth's lawyer later claimed that Vorayuth's high blood alcohol levels were due to his drinking at home, due to stress following the accident and that he had left the scene to inform his family of what had happened.
 Although the police reportedly have no official record of this, Vorayuth asserted that the cocaine was found in his system due to medicine administered during dental work.
 Vorayuth initially claimed that Suwet Hom-ubol, Vorayuth's aide and chauffeur, had been behind the wheel during the incident, but later admitted to driving the car himself.
 Suwet would later be charged with making false statements to the police.
 An investigating police officer, Police Lieutenant Colonel Pannaphol Nammueng, allegedly urged Suwet to pretend to be the Ferrari driver in the fatal hit-and-run.
 The case has caused continuing outrage in Thailand.